When I was about 9 or 10, one of our family friends made an offhand remark to me: ‘Thunder thighs”.

-And now, at 35, my thighs are still the area I ‘dislike’ the most.
+And now, in my 30’s, my thighs are still the area I ‘dislike’ the most.

 Isn’t funny, and just a little sad, how something so minor (I guarantee this guy has no remembrance or the faintest idea of saying it or how it affected me) can affect someone so profoundly.
 Given, I can be oversensitive, lack self-confidence and may be more susceptible to criticism.
-But it makes me really sad thinking of that girl back then who hated her body and her legs so much that she would eat only fruit salad for breakfast and lunch, would obsessively walk/run for 2 hours a day, couldn’t cut corners on a kerb because it was cheating and not doing the full distance and who today, can still look in a mirror and can have her whole day’s outlook brought down because there is jiggle and lack of a thigh gap.
+But it makes me really sad thinking of that girl back then who hated her body and her legs so much that she would eat only fruit salad for breakfast and lunch, would obsessively walk/run for 2 hours a day and couldn’t cut corners on a kerb because it was cheating and not doing the full distance.

 Just stop it, for one moment and go and look in the mirror.
 Go look at the part you hate or your whole self and tell it that you love it.
 That it’s so strong.
 That it enables you to run and jump and skip.
 That you can stop exercising your body away, that you can stop hating yourself; you can do that now, if you want.